Oxalic acid

 Oxalic acid is an organic acid with the systematic name ethanedioic acid and chemical formula HO\sC(=O)\sC(=O)\sOH, also written as (COOH)2 or (CO2H)2 or H2C2O4.
 It is the simplest dicarboxylic acid.
 It is a white crystalline solid that forms a colorless solution in water.
 Its name is derived from early investigators who isolated oxalic acid from flowering plants of the genus Oxalis, commonly known as wood-sorrels.
 It occurs naturally in many foods.
-Excessive ingestion of oxalic acid or prolonged skin contact can be dangerous.
+It can be toxic when ingested in significant quantities, and contact with concentrated forms can cause chemical burns.

 Oxalic acid is a much stronger acid than acetic acid.
 It is a reducing agent and its conjugate bases hydrogenoxalate (HC2O4−) and oxalate (C2O4(2-)) are chelating agents for metal cations.
 It is used as a cleaning agent, especially for the removal of rust, because it forms a water-soluble ferric iron complex, the ferrioxalate ion.
 Oxalic acid typically occurs as the dihydrate with the formula H2C2O4*2H2O.